dabrahams/swift/docs/StringManifesto.md

 around because it seemed useful, but it was never truly *designed* for client programmers.
 We need to decide what happens with it.

+### Immutability

+Can the basic `StringProtocol` include mutation, or do we also need to have a `MutableStringProtocol`?
+This hinges on whether there are important models of `StringProtocol` for which it would be costly to support mutation.
+For example, it might be hard to build a super-efficient model that could refer to string constants in the data segment, if it also needed to support mutation.

 ---------------

 <b id="f1">1</b> For example, ONE DOT LEADER (u2024) and TWO DOT LEADER (u2025)